-After treatment for melanoma, it’s very important to avoid exposing your skin to strong sunlight.
-This reduces the chance of developing another melanoma.
 Protecting yourself from the sun doesn’t mean that you can no longer enjoy sunshine or have holidays in sunny countries.
-You’ll need to take sensible precautions though, which will in time become part of your normal routine.
-You can read more about what you can do to protect your skin in our section on melanoma treatment with local surgery|.
+But you’ll need to take sensible precautions, which will in time become part of your normal routine.

 You may it helpful to check out our section on lymphoedema.
 It includes information on prevention, skin care, exercise and more.

 We also have videos that explains the condition, give advice on compression garments, and tell Irene and Betty's stories of living with lymphoedema.